tremor-rs/tremor-www/static/language/prolog/AndExprImut.md

-The `AndExprImut` rule supports logical and expressions in tremor.
+The `AndExprImut` rule supports logical and expressions in Tremor.

-Binary logical and expressions take precedence over bitwise or expressions.
+Binary logical `AND` expressions take precedence over bitwise `OR` expressions.